 Yes, I said pieced together.
 Conjuring: The Book of the Dead has been Frankensteined together from footage going back to 2008’s Evil Calls: The Raven along with footage from an unreleased sequel Back2Hell aka The Devil’s Disciple.
 And from When the Devil Rides Out which was announced in 2012 but released in 2017.
 A few new scenes were shot in 2019 and there you have it, I think.
 If I’m correct thank Google and MJ Simpson.

 The result is a nearly incoherent mess, although that should have been apparent from the start.
 An M.R.
 James adaptation involving the Necronomicon?
-The script managing to use Lovecraft and Crowley interchangeably.
+The script manages to use Lovecraft and Crowley interchangeably.
 To add insult to injury, the auctioneer, played by former Dr. Who Sylvester McCoy manages to mispronounce Necronomicon.

 Bai Ling asking our hero “Do you want to put it in my mouth or my cunt?” is anything but sexy, although their attempt at a rough sex scene is so bad it’s laughable.
 As is their other sex scene where she smokes even while riding him.